seyounger/WILT/README.md

 + Provide a bare earth DEM for the study area
 + Give the output files a prefix to identify the run
 + Click Ok
-+ The resulting WILT raster will be in the output folder
++ If the run is successful a WILT raster will be in the output folder

 ## Notes: